openstack/manila/doc/source/admin/shared-file-systems-share-networks.rst

 When you create or update a share, you can optionally specify the ID of a share network through which instances can access the share.

-When you create a share network, you can specify only one type of network:

-- OpenStack Networking (neutron).
-Specify a network ID and subnet ID.
-  In this case ``manila.network.nova_network_plugin.NeutronNetworkPlugin`` will be used.

-- Legacy networking (nova-network).
-Specify a network ID.
-  In this case ``manila.network.nova_network_plugin.NoveNetworkPlugin`` will be used.

 For more information about supported plug-ins for share networks, see :ref:`shared_file_systems_network_plugins`.